asitwouldseem/home-automation/readme.md

 I'll admit I almost never watch TV at this point, but I had a DVB HAT floating around from a past project.
 It gets a bit of use as a way to stream radio channels the apartment, but rarely watching TV.
 If you've got a TV HAT, best thing you can do (IMO) is replace the connector with a [MCX-PAL cable](https://www.ebay.com.au/sch/i.html?_nkw=MCX+to+PAL).
 I don't think these HATs are sold in F-type territories, but the PAL cable always felt like it was bending the HAT.

 ![Raspberry Pi Zero with DVB HAT attached to an aerial port](/docs/img/tv-server.jpg "TV Server")

-TVHeadEnd should work fine in Jellyfin as it is, but I couldn't get it to play nicely.
-I caved and installed a [Threadfin](https://github.com/Threadfin/Threadfin) proxy to emulate a HDHomeRun for Jellyfin.

 ### Climate
 I'm not a fan of connected A/Cs so use a handy project called [SmartIR](https://github.com/smarthomehub/smartir) to do all the heavy lifting.
 I think it's a dead project, but it's still working so I'll keep using it until it breaks!
 I also use it for my Cambridge amp and Sony BD transport.